aa1024/sphinxQ/README.md

 ### @schema
 To specify a schema defination , the formatting of this tag is similar to the `@function` tag; should be used with `@header` and `@row`

+### @ bullet
+The content followed by this tag will be displayed as a bullet point in documentation.

 ### @error

 ### @see